 Just because the sun is generally not as visible during the colder months, it doesn’t mean your skin is safe from ultraviolet rays.
 UVA rays that can penetrate deep into the skin are present all through the year.

-We’ve said it once and we’ll say it again, it is a complete misconception that sunscreen is only important during summer.
+We’ve said it once and we’ll say it again, it is a complete misconception that sunscreen is only important during summer, so don't wait until we are halfway through 2021 to add this to your routine.
 The reality is that the winter sun can cause all types of skin concerns and damage the skin long-term.
 A broad-spectrum sunscreen protects your skin from the sun in winters and helps reduce redness.

 Remember, your skin becomes extremely sensitive during winter.
 Sun exposure could make matters worse and harmful UV rays can also burn your skin.
 Thus, wearing sunscreen is a great way to soak in the sun, without harming your complexion.